bitagoras/xtype/README.md

 **Explanation:**

 This meta feature tells the number of bytes of an element.
-The size also includes the meta info itself, as well as white-spaces (zero-bytes) after the meta info.
+The size also includes the metadata itself, as well as white-spaces (zero-bytes) after the metadata.
 The size information helps to browse more quickly through the file structure in order to access a certain sub-element in large files, without parsing all previous elements.

 **Example:**

-Let's assume the element, without the size of the meta information, is 1200 byte.
-The meta information (with size 4 byte) would be:
+Let's assume the element, without the size of the metadata, is 1200 byte.
+The metadata (with size 4 byte) would be:

 ```
 [*] [j] (unit16: 1204) (data with 1200 byte)